flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

 mkfs.ext4 /dev/vg-root/vol_root
 ```

 As you can see, we use a function to list **all** available disks.
-If you don't want all disks, you need to adjust
+If you do not want to use all disks, you need to adjust
-accordingly.
+the script accordingly.
 If you want to mount to a different place, e.g. `/var/lib/docker` instead of `/`, you need to adjust this
 bit as well.

 The next step is to create the unit file that executes the script: